 The routing is very tough at this course.
 The topography doesn’t lend itself to a simple flow.
 Each hole sits alone as its own unique creation.
 On the back nine, the distance between many of the holes becomes very noticeable as RTJ Snr wrestled with how to connect each hole to the next.
 To his credit, the architect does introduce a number of panoramic views with thrilling backgrounds.

 This course is pleasant, but tough to fall in love with.
 In addition to the routing, the biggest challenge I found was calculating the distances on approaching shots.
 There’s so much uphill and downhill that you frequently get caught out.
-On a side note, it’s really sad that Marco Simone GC was given the 2022 Ryder Cup as Italy is not a golf destination, the country does not have outstanding golf and there were dozens of better options across the continent.
-Shame ‘money’ had to get the way – but such is life.

 I played the course a few days ago and although I am not particularly a fan of RTJ I have to admit I liked it a lot.
 The course is cleverly routed through hilly terrain and rock formations in two Loops that reach on opposite sides toward the sea.
 The course conditioning was immaculate.
 Very fast and undulating Greens.
 Almost all of the holes were interesting and the course Plays very tough.
 Par is hard to play.
 Combined with the breathtaking scenery and the top Level clubhouse, there is nothing to complain about.
 For me Pevero is one of the Top 100 golf courses in Europe.
 And clearly superior to Is Arenas.